 Papeachu (puh-peach-oo) is a feminist small press publishing the works of women, nonbinary, and genderqueer creators in order to elevate and venerate

-a community of work often under-appreciated.
+a community of work often left from mainstream publishing.
 We publish the works we believe in, and believe in the people we publish.
-Our mission is to see more women and non binary creations on the bookstore shelves, in hands of young readers, and in the homes of everyone we both know and don't.
+Our mission is to see more female, nonbinary, and genderqueer creations on bookstore shelves, in hands of young readers, and in the homes of everyone we both know and don't.